marina601/easy-cocktail-recipes/README.md

 Easy Cocktail Recipes is a blog where the user can browse through the selection of cocktails recipes.
 The user can choose to make the cocktails at home following instructions.

 The main objective of this website is to provide the user with some of the most popular cocktail recipes, which are easy and quick to re-create at home.
-Therefore, once the user selects their cocktail recipe, the instructions and method will be displayed, providing the user with an option to rate the recipe they have made.
+Therefore, once the user selects their cocktail recipe, the instructions and method will be displayed.

 The user can navigate back easily to the recipe page and browse through the cocktail selection.
 The user can easily navigate to the About page, where they can learn more about a blog.